 Online business ideas

 The possibilities online are pretty much endless in terms of online business ideas – that’s why this section has so many ideas.
 Put simply, if you have a specific skill set or just a good attitude, you can be making money online within about half an hour.
 This section explains what each method is, I’d recommend you market yourself through inbound marketing – so blog about your industry, build a social media presence and do some SEO to get organic traffic.

 This is when a company will pay you money if a user clicks a link on your site and goes through to buy a product.
 Basically, you can create an entire e-commerce looking website and just link all the ‘Buy’ buttons through to Amazon or Firebox.
 Every time somebody buys, you get paid a commission of the sale.

 Similar to affiliate but the user can stay on your website.
 You’re still selling products without the inventory requirements but you control the buying process.
 It’s more complicated to implement but the returns are substantially greater than affiliate.
 If this goes really well you can even take your e-commerce international.

-If you’re a dab hand at art and design, or a master baker… create your own online store using something like Shopify.
+If you’re a dab hand at art and design, or a master baker… create your own online store using something like Shopify or Etsy.
 It’s basically your own e-commerce site but without having to pen a single line of code.

 Creating a blog with a wide audience can make you a lot of money.
 Blogs like TechCrunch started out as a hobby and turned into a business that was acquired for around $25m.